Noah Donohoe police search delayed by ‘visceral’ atmosphere in crowd – inquest

 Noah’s mother, Fiona Donohoe, attended the hearing on Tuesday.

-A series of witness statements from retired inspector Menary, who previously managed the PSNI hazardous environment search (HES) team, was read to the jury.
+A series of witness statements from retired inspector Menary, who previously managed the PSNI hazardous environment search (HES) team, were read to the jury.

 Mr Menary told the inquest he had attended Northwood Linear Park in north Belfast on March 24, three days after Noah had gone missing.